 Mainwaring Science Fiction

 Collection 617 works of science fiction from the mid-twentieth century constitute this science fiction collection, donated by alumnus Simon Mainwaring (undergraduate 1961-4).
 These books are particularly notable for their vivid cover art, and for the theme that unites many of them: the threat of greater intelligences, either alien or man-made.
 With the University a major contributor to scientific development, it is unsurprising that Cambridge’s own connections with science fiction are represented in the collection.
 Tom Shippey, who studied at Queens’ during the 1960s and 1970s, is not only a scholar of Old English literature and the works of J.R.R.
 Tolkien, but also a science fiction author.
 Physicists, lecturers in ancient literature and astronomers who studied and worked within the University of Cambridge wrote many of the books that feature in the collection.
-For more details, see the blog post written by Fellow Librarian Dr Tim Eggington.
+For more details, see the online listing and the blog post written by Fellow Librarian Dr Tim Eggington.

 The reserve collection is housed in a purpose-built storage room at Owlstone Croft.
 These books are mainly 19th- and early 20th-century works that once formed part of the student library collection.
 The Library hopes to undertake a cataloguing project here so that all books are listed on iDiscover.